What I Learned From My First Year As A Full Time Psychic Medium

 For me, it’s seeing Spirits, for you, it may be a secret obsession with cleaning.

 So my downfall?
 Turns out, it was my trap door, into a brand new universe.
-One that I love.
+One that I now love and brings so much excitement.